JibbSmart/JoyShockMapper/README.md

 For developers, this is also a reference implementation for using [JoyShockLibrary](https://github.com/jibbsmart/JoyShockLibrary) to read inputs from DualShock 4, JoyCons, and Pro Controller in your games.
 It's also a reference implementation for many of the best practices described on [GyroWiki](http://gyrowiki.jibbsmart.com).

-JoyShockMapper works on Windows and uses JoyShockLibrary to read inputs from controllers, which is only compiled for Windows.
-But JoyShockLibrary uses minimal Windows-specific features, and JoyShockMapper only uses Windows-specific code to create keyboard and mouse events, and isolates Windows-specific code to inputHelpersWin.cpp, so my hope is that other developers would be able to get both JoyShockLibrary and JoyShockMapper working on other platforms (such as Linux or Mac) without too much trouble.
-The header inputHelpers.h contains the platform agnostic declaration and all platform dependent implementation is contained in the appropriate cpp.
+JoyShockMapper works on Windows and uses JoyShockLibrary to read inputs from controllers.
+JoyShockMapper should now be able to be built on and for Linux.
+See the instructions for that below.
+Please let us know if you have any trouble with this.

 ## Contents
 * **[Installation for Devs](#installation-for-devs)**